PauloDourado22/Watermark-App/README.md

 Single-image previews are displayed in the app; multiple-image uploads skip previews for efficiency.

+Buttons and inputs have improved spacing and layout for a cleaner interface.

 Requirements

 Python 3.14+

-Pillow (install via pip install Pillow)
+Pillow (pip install Pillow)